Troubleshooting

 Some desktop environments don't ship a system-tray host out of the box — GNOME Wayland is the big one.
 When the bridge detects this, it shows a banner at the top of the window explaining that close will quit the app directly (instead of silently hiding), and the close button behaves accordingly.
 On GNOME install the AppIndicator Support extension to get a tray icon back; on KDE, Xfce, Cinnamon, MATE, and Budgie the tray works out of the box.

-Doctor says SimConnect reachable but no data flows
+Health check says SimConnect reachable but no data flows

 The bridge is connecting (TCP hello is accepted) but the data stream isn't starting.
 On MSFS 2024 this usually means the SimVar subscription is failing — typically because MSFS hasn't finished booting its internal SimConnect server yet.
 Wait for MSFS to reach the main menu (not just the intro screen) and try again.